 Join in with Tap My Back

-Tap My Back is an employee feedback app that provides employee engagement with real-time recognition and continuous feedback.
+Tap My Back is an employee feedback app that provides employee engagement with real-time recognition and continuous, 360-degree feedback.
 Like so, we allow organizations to grow and learn how to give, ask and respond to feedback.

 Public recognition: give and receive badges in a public way so that the whole team can see who’s giving a positive contribution.